aherbert/gdsc-smlm/docs/localisation_precision.rst

     * - :math:`a`
       - The pixel size in nm.

-.. index:: localisation precision for maximum likelihood fitting
+.. index:: !
+Localisation Precision for Maximum Likelihood Fitting

 Localisation Precision for Maximum Likelihood Fitting
 -----------------------------------------------------